-If you don’t have grant writing experience, one way to get started is volunteering with a non-profit.
+If you aren’t yet an experienced grant writer, one way to get started is by volunteering with a non-profit.
 Volunteer to help with writing the application, and word will likely spread quickly about your services.
 Some groups will have in-house grant writers, and some will rely on freelancers or even other volunteers.
 It’s good to be prepared as many organizations will ask for you to volunteer more time, but remember that you still need to make a profit – and a living.

 Researching, writing, and interpersonal skills

 Having solid research skills helps find grant opportunities that fit the applicant’s profile.
 Your interpersonal skills will help you gather relevant information and be an effective conduit between your client and potential donors.
 Finally, to run a successful grant consulting business, you’ll need to be able to take all that information gathered and transform it into a succinct and persuasive proposal.
 Your job is to express ideas and outcomes clearly and use your writing skills to help the proposal stand out.